StevenKehrli/Trelnex/Trelnex.Core.Amazon/README.md

 ## DataProviders

-The library includes data providers for AWS data services that implement the `IDataProvider` interface from Trelnex.Core.Data.
+The library includes data providers for AWS data services that implement the `IDataProvider<TItem>` interface from Trelnex.Core.Data.

 ### DynamoDataProvider - DynamoDB